Barry Zorthian: Career after Vietnam

 Zorthian was an executive at Time Inc. and a lobbyist on communications issues after he left Saigon in 1968.

-After the 1971 publication of the Pentagon Papers, Mr. Zorthian wrote an Op-Ed column in The Times asserting that the Vietnam war had been 'the most open war in history.'
+After the 1971 publication of the Pentagon Papers, Zorthian wrote an Op-Ed column in The Times asserting that the Vietnam War had been 'the most open war in history.'
 He said that almost all the important disclosures in the documents had already been known to journalists.
 In a letter to the editor in response, Elliot Bernstein, the ABC News Saigon bureau chief in the mid-1960s, countered that the press had been kept in the dark about the extent of American bombing of Laos beginning in 1964, as well as the fact that bases in Thailand were being used to conduct air raids on North Vietnam."

 Zorthian retired from the Marine Corps Reserve as a Colonel in 1973.

 From 1990 to 1994, he was a member of the oversight body for Radio Free Europe/Radio Liberty, the Board for International Broadcasting.
 Speaking in a National Press Club forum on March 19, 1991, Zorthian said, "The Gulf War is over and the press lost" about coverage of the later overseas US military engagement.

 In the late 1990s, he became president of the Public Diplomacy Foundation (predecessor of the Public Diplomacy Council) and served four years in that role before occupying a seat on the council's board much of the last decade.
 He testified in August 2010, before the recently reformed Broadcasting Board of Governors on public diplomacy and VOA issues.

 In 2009, Zorthian was a communications consultant with Alcalde and Fay.
 At that time he participated in a panel discussion on the history of the Smith-Mundt Act and the relationship between public diplomacy and the media.

 Personal

 Zorthian's wife of 62 years, Margaret Aylaian Zorthian, died in July 2010.

 In October 2010, Zorthian was given a 90th birthday 'roast and toast' which included Richard Holbrooke, who had begun his diplomatic career in Vietnam and would die soon after the gathering.
 Zorthian died December 30, 2010.
+He was buried at Arlington National Cemetery.

 The Zorthians were survived by two sons, Greg and Steve, a daughter-in-law and two grandchildren.